TelluricDeckay/telluricdeckay/CONTRIBUTING.md

 **Note**: If more than one person submits a patch for the same thing, your patch may get rejected.

-**Note**: If you agreed to work to work on a ticket but later find that you're unable to work on it, or if you changed your mind, please post again on the ticket to let everyone know it's up for grabs.

 Use [The GitHub flow](https://guides.github.com/introduction/flow/), which mostly just involves creating a separate branch for each patch you're working on.
 Using that method helps prevent merge conflicts